How to clean radiators inside and out – to ensure better efficiency this winter

 (Image credit: Getty images | Andrei-Sitnikov)

-Advising on the best vacuum for the job Barry Whitehead of radiator specialists Renaissance at Home adds, "If your vacuum has a dusting brush attachment, this may be the perfect time to use it."
+Advising on the best vacuum for the job, Barry Whitehead of radiator specialists Renaissance at Home adds, "If your vacuum has a dusting brush attachment, this may be the perfect time to use it."

 3. Lay down a dust sheet or towel

 The next couple of steps can get a bit messy, so at this point, once the dust is removed, you should lay down either a dust sheet or a large towel to protect your floors.
-Make sure the area around the radiator is well-covered with the sheet to prevent any spills or mess.
+Ensure the area around the radiator is well-covered with the sheet to prevent any spills or mess.

 4. Use a stick duster